-- 1. Looked after children and those who have been previously looked after (including those legally adopted from abroad\ - 2.
-Children for whom the Local Authority accepts that there are exceptional medical, social or welfare reasons which are directly relevant to Farington School\\ - 3.
-Children with older brothers and sisters attending the school when the younger child will start\\\ - 4.
+- 1. Looked after children and those who have been previously looked after (including those legally adopted from abroad - 2.
+Children for whom the Local Authority accepts that there are exceptional medical, social or welfare reasons which are directly relevant to Farington School - 3.
+Children with older brothers and sisters attending the school when the younger child will start - 4.
 Remaining places are allocated according to where a child lives.
-Those living nearest to the preferred school by a straight line (radial) measure will have priority\\\\ - \ Looked after children or a child who was previously looked after, but immediately after being looked after became subject to an adoption, child arrangement order, or special guardianship order or those children who appear to the school to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Those living nearest to the preferred school by a straight line (radial) measure will have priority - Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).
 Applications for previously looked after children must be supported with appropriate evidence i.e. a copy of the adoption order, residence order or special guardianship order.
 A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is the benefit society.
-Applications must be supported with appropriate evidence that the child has been adopted from state care. - \\ The medical, social and welfare criterion will consider issues relevant to the child and/or the family.
-This category may include children without an Educational Health Care Plan who have special needs. - \\\ Brothers and sisters includes full brothers and sisters, step children, half brothers and sisters, fostered and adopted children living with the same family at the same address; and full brothers and sisters living at different addresses. - \\\\ The distance criterion which will be used as the tie breaker if there is oversubscription within any of the admission criteria is a straight line (radial) measure.
+Applications must be supported with appropriate evidence that the child has been adopted from state care. - The medical, social and welfare criterion will consider issues relevant to the child and/or the family.
+This category may include children without an Educational Health Care Plan who have special needs. - Brothers and sisters includes full brothers and sisters, step children, half brothers and sisters, fostered and adopted children living with the same family at the same address; and full brothers and sisters living at different addresses. - The distance criterion which will be used as the tie breaker if there is oversubscription within any of the admission criteria is a straight line (radial) measure.
 If the Local Authority is unable to distinguish between applicants using the published criteria, e.g. siblings, those living the same distance from home to school, or families residing in the same block of flats, places will be offered via a random draw.
 The distance measure is a straight line measurement (radial) between the applicants' home address points and the address point of the school (co-ordinates provided by ordnance survey data).

-If you wish to apply for a place or require further information on the application process, please follow this link, or call us on 01772 421977.
+If you wish to apply for a place or require further information on the application process, please follow this link, or call us on 01772 42197.